heyamay/Consumer-Trends-and-Preferences-in-the-Restaurant-Industry/README.md

 Identify any restaurant chains in the dataset.
 Analyze the ratings and popularity of different chains.

-📌 ## Resume content -
+## 📌 Resume content -

-Title: Consumer Trends and Preferences in the Restaurant Industry
+<br> Title: Consumer Trends and Preferences in the Restaurant Industry

 Description:
 <br> Conducted comprehensive data analysis on a restaurant dataset, including identifying top cuisines, analyzing city-specific trends, evaluating price range distributions, assessing online delivery impact, examining restaurant ratings, discovering common cuisine combinations, mapping restaurant locations, and analyzing restaurant chains for popularity and ratings.